zjhou/Gblog/README.md

 Deployed To [Vercel](https://vercel.com/).

 ### Description
-Publish articles to my sites with following two steps:
+Publish articles to my site with following two steps:
 1. sending a email to myself
 2. and label it with 'post'.